Berlin: A Childhood of Light and Shadow.

 We are all born into mystery, but some of us face its sharp edges earlier than others.

-I was born in Brčko, in the beautiful country of Bosnia and Herzegovina.
-At the age of three, my family fled the civil war that erupted in 1992 out of ethnic tension between Bosnians and Serbs.
-Overnight, my life was altered.
-The certainty of life as it was once imagined disappeared.
-I would never know what it was like to grow up in the home my father built for us, nor to be cared for by my grandparents.
-We weren’t certain where we were going when we left, but staying was not an option.
+I was born in Brčko, in the beautiful country of Bosnia & Herzegovina.
+At the age of two, my family fled the Civil War arising from ethnic tension between the Bosnians and the Serbs in 1992.
+My life was forever changed—our lives were forever changed.
+Certainty of life as it was once imagined became nonexistent.
+I would never know what it’s like to grow up in the home my father built for us, and I would never know what it’s like to be taken care of by my grandparents.
+We were not certain of where we were going when we left, but staying was not an option.
+My father came close to death in a concentration camp when he was captured.
+By divine intervention, he was recognized by a Serbian soldier inside the camp—who happened to be his friend—and was released from what could have been an unfortunate ending.
+We escaped together as a family.
+We never looked back, because we couldn’t.
+Out was the only way if we were all going to make it.

 Brcko, Bosnia - 1992.